 3. Eat simply: Think lunch rather than dinner

 Remember that most daycare centres provide lots of food throughout the day and a hot meal at lunchtime.
 If you provide your child’s food at your daycare, then pack a good hearty meal for lunch and plenty of snacks.
 This means your child won’t really want much food later, especially after 6pm.
-Make them a simple sandwich for dinner, or egg on toast.
+Make them a simple sandwich for dinner, or perhaps an egg on toast.

 4. Take things really slow